aptivate/cmsbootstrap/README.md

 ### Be lightweight

 Low bandwidth accessibility is a big part of our philosophy, and this theme needs to support that.
-Using Bootstrap/Sass enables us to enable and disable Bootstrap modules quickly, so we can skip large chunks of CSS and keep the overall page weight small, while still being flexible.
+Using Bootstrap/Sass allows us to enable and disable Bootstrap modules quickly, so we can skip large chunks of CSS and keep the overall page weight small, while still being flexible.